Mak3rde/GOG-Galaxy/README.md

  - Source: https://github.com/FriendsOfGalaxy/galaxy-integration-uplay/issues/33#issuecomment-1019254379

-#### Steam
+## Steam
-You just have to replace some more lines of code
+For Steam you just have to replace some more lines of code in comparison to Ubisoft.

 to edit the backend_steam_network.py
 press WindowsKey+R and paste
+this will open the folder that contains the consts.py

       %LOCALAPPDATA%\GOG.com\Galaxyplugins\installed\steam_ca27391f-2675-49b1-92c0-896d43afa4f8

+> [!NOTE]
+> This only works if you have already installed the Ubisoft plugin in GOG Galaxy,
+> Otherwise the directory does not yet exist.
+> you have to press "WIN+R" and paste this:
+>
+> %LOCALAPPDATA%\GOG.com\Galaxy\
+>
+> This will open the folder in which you have to create the necessary sub-folders yourself
+> Create the following folders: \plugins\installed\steam_ca27391f-2675-49b1-92c0-896d43afa4f8

 Change Lines 186 - 194 to: